prenots/cloudrexx/modules/FavoriteList/readme.md

 For Developer: [Development Core MailTemplate](http://wiki.contrexx.com/en/index.php?title=Development_Core_MailTemplate)

-This sections takes an important part of this component, there the Mail Templates are defined.
+This sections takes an important part of this component, there were the Mail Templates defined.
-The Key has to be the same as the site command of the Content Manager.
+The Key has to be the same as site command in the Content Manager.
 Each option can be set (recommended) individually.

 ##### Inquiry form fields